 Explores the roots of science fiction as well as classic and modern works of science fiction and speculative literature.
 Introduces common themes in science fiction, the various ideological underpinnings of science fiction, and the way such literature comments on current issues in society and presents new ideas to society.
-Prerequisite: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 Upon successful completion students should be able to:

 - Recognize the elements common to science fiction that distinguish it from other genres and analyze science fiction works from various critical approaches using appropriate literary terminology.